Healthy Butterscotch Pumpkin Gingerbread Bundt Cake with Cinnamon-Spiced Icing and Pecans

 - 2 tsp Vanilla Extract

-- 1 tsp Butter Extract (or more butterscotch)
+- 1 tsp Natural Butter Flavor (or more Vanilla Extract)

 - 1 tsp Maple Flavor